Last Updated on December 9, 2021

 We’ve come to rely on smartphones for nearly everything—from productivity management, to hailing a taxi.
 While there are many approaches to drinking less alcohol, in this day and age you may be asking yourself “is there an app for that?”
-Yes: As it turns out, there are a number of them.
+Yes: As it turns out, there are a number of sobriety apps.
 Whether you’re looking for a new way to monitor your drinking, full-scale rehab from home, or access to a larger community, there are now a number of excellent digital options.
 Here are six strong picks for apps that can help you reduce or quit drinking (arranged in no particular order).

 BACTrack can let you know where you stand.
-Simply blow into the Bluetooth-enabled digital breathalyzer, and the app will tell you your exact level.
+Simply blow into the Bluetooth-enabled digital breathalyzer, and this blood-alcohol calculator app will tell you your exact level.
 This can help you keep track of how much you are drinking, and remind you when to slow down.

 2. Quit That!

 Whether you’d like to stop drinking alcohol entirely, or just want to cut back, knowing how long it’s been since your last drink can be very helpful.
 Quit That! is a simple, straightforward way to do just that.
-The app provides you with detailed, down-to-the-minute counters for how long you’ve gone.
-It even estimates how much money your habit is costing you per day.
-Quit That! has gotten positive reviews as a mental health app, and is available for iOS systems.
+The app provides you with detailed, down-to-the-minute counters to help motivate you to stay on track.
+It even estimates how much money you’re saving every day by not drinking.

 4. I Am Sober

-The social networking function lets you communicate with others facing the same challenges, and exchange tips and support.
-I Am Sober even includes a withdrawal timeline to help you prepare for the ups and downs, and take good care of yourself.
+The social networking function of I Am Sober lets you communicate with others facing the same challenges, and exchange tips and support.
+The app even includes a withdrawal timeline to help you prepare for the inevitable ups and downs, and take good care of yourself.
 The app has received many positive reviews from users, who find that having the support of a larger community helps them stick to their goals.

 5. Sober Grid

-Available for both iOS and Android devices, Sober Grid is a powerful bundle of features to help you build and maintain an alcohol-free lifestyle.
-Sober Grid lets you connect with a larger sober community by creating a personalized profile and posting journal entries, photos, and videos.
+Sober Grid offers a powerful bundle of features to help you build and maintain an alcohol-free lifestyle.
+The app lets you connect with a larger sober community by creating a personalized profile and posting journal entries, photos, and videos.
 You can also save “sober buddies” to your app, track your sobriety, and get instant support from other members whenever you feel you need it.